greggbjensen/prdeploy/.github/actions/build-details/README.md

 # build-details action

-Creates a summary of your build with version information attached.
+Creates a summary of your build with version and pull request information.

 ![Screenshot](/.github/actions/build-details/images/build-details.png)